nikolai-katkov/do-me-lint/README.md

 - Your projects gets only relevant rules, e.g. you get Typescript plugin and rules only if you have typescript as a dependency
 - All ESlint configuration is stored in a single `.eslintrc.yml` file.
 DoMeLint ensures there are no conflicting configurations.
 No extended, recommended or nested configurations - what you see is what you get.
 - No configuration needed
-- Still fully flexible: you can specify your file patterns, disable rules that are not worth fixing, and have completely own, team- or company-wide spreadsheet
+- Still fully flexible: you can specify your file patterns, disable rules that are not worth fixing (see [Configuration](#configuration) section), and have completely own, team- or company-wide spreadsheet (see [Forking](#forking-the-rules-spreadsheet) section)
 - Supports new projects and existing codebases
 - Automatically updates linting dependencies using your project's dependency manager, Yarn or NPM
 - Supports monorepos - configures IDE once for the whole repo while keeping linting configurations per project